FlexMeasures/flexmeasures/documentation/dev/data.rst

    flask db-dump

-Note that we only dump the data here.
-Locally, we create a fresh database with the structure being based on the data model given by the local codebase:
+.. note:: Only the data gets dumped here.

+Then, we create the structure in our database anew, based on the data model given by the local codebase:

 .. code-block::